autione/enet-modpacks/README.md

 This repository contains all ENet Super modpack versions (since v1.40) and ENet Lite Modpack (since v1.01).
 The objective of this is basically store historic data and make downloading easier.

-_if this translation wasn't so good, send a pull request if you want to contribute for my english. r/engrish lol_
+_If this translation wasn't so good, send a pull request if you want to contribute for my english. r/engrish lol_